roksui/vertx-playground/README.md

+## This repository consists of a GraphQL client and server.

+- Client is located under src/main/java
+- Server is located under src/main/kotlin

-## This repository is for testing the vertx gRPC API with Kotlin Coroutines
+~~## This repository is for testing the vertx gRPC API with Kotlin Coroutines

 This project has two parts.
 - gRPC server (Kotlin)